Quantum Biology and the Science of Superpowers

 The Science of Superpowers

 Writers have a kind of superpower.
 We’re illusionists, of a sort.
 But where a magician taunts your disbelief, a writer conjures a coherent fantasy from your mind, the way a laser is coherent light.
 A story drafted with art and skill creates whole people, even entire worlds, that readers relate to with anxiety and frustration, tears and laughter, as if they were completely real.

 I wanted to bring THE MINUS FACTION to life in this way, and that meant the team’s abilities had to be more realistic than something you would find in a traditional comic—not because stories in that medium are lacking, but because prose doesn’t lend itself to the outrageous as well as the four-color press.
 At the same time, it was also important the series not lose the awe and magic that keeps bringing us back to stories of the fantastic.
 I didn’t want superhuman abilities that were legitimately, scientifically possible.
-That just transports the reader out of our everyday world and into . . . one just like it, with all the same hazards and frustrations.
+That just transports the reader out of our everyday world into . . . one just like it, with all the same hazards and frustrations.
 And that isn’t why we read!

 Take the Law of the Conservation of Matter.
 When your foot swells after an injury, like a snake bite, it’s because your body shunts fluid into the wound, giving your immune cells space to move around and clean up the mess.
 But your total mass remains the same, and if we were being realistic, then when Bruce Banner’s entire body “swells” to become the Hulk, he would necessarily retain the same mass, just in a larger volume.
 The only way that’s possible is if he became less dense such that punching him was like punching gelatin.

-Now, a Jell-O Hulk is not a threat.
-And not very interesting.
-What I needed was superpowers real enough you could almost touch them across the gap of disbelief—fantastic abilities that extended genuine real life phenomena.
+Of course, a Jell-O Hulk is not a threat.
+He’s also not very interesting.
+I needed superpowers real enough you could almost touch them across the gap of disbelief and yet fantastic enough to be fun and exciting to read.